narayanan08/Mentoring-system-codes/README.md

 # Mentoring-system-codes
-This repository saves all the codes that I created for my team project.
+This repository contains all the programs that I created for my team project.